 Fortunately, there are many different ways to treat glaucoma.
 There are a variety of eye drops to lower intraocular pressure (IOP) as well as laser surgery.
-If these methods alone fail, our doctors may suggest a glaucoma filtration and/or glaucoma implant procedure.
-You may also hear these implant procedures referred to as “aqueous shunts” or “glaucoma drainage devices”.
+If these methods alone fail, our doctors may suggest a filtration and/or implant procedure.
+You may also hear these implant procedures referred to as “aqueous shunts” or “drainage devices”.

 Ex-PRESS Mini Shunt